 - There is NO GPA, SAT, or ACT requirement

 - Graduate students are ineligible

 - Can not have participated in a previous Freshman Institute

-The National College Institute provides mentors for all of those who successfully complete the Freshman Institute.
-The mentors help participants get adjusted to college life and discuss short and long term academic and career goals in their first semester.
-The mentors then begin working with the participants on preparing for summer internships in their second semester.
+The National College Institute provides career coaches for all of those who successfully complete the Freshman Institute.
+The career coaches help participants get adjusted to college life and discuss short and long term academic and career goals in their first semester.
+The career coaches then begin working with the participants on preparing for summer internships in their second semester.

 The National College Institute Winter Retreat is an event held annually, every January, after New Year’s Day and before the Dr. Martin Luther King holiday.
 This event is composed of a teamwork activity, networking sessions, pre-internship training, and a social outing.
 It is designed to help participants gain skills, meet other participants who are a part of NCI, network with senior-level professionals who are employed in their desired field, and participate in fun, learning activities with a chance to win prizes.

 The NCI Winter Retreat occurs in January, after New Year’s Day and before Dr. King’s birthday.
 The retreat generally spans across two days and consists of a team building exercise, networking opportunities with senior executives in various fields, and a series of pre-summer internship workshops.
 The Winter Retreat is the only time when all Newark College Institute participants, from around the world, are able to come together in fellowship and network with one another.